Invesco moves NCLT over extraordinary general meeting of ZEEL | Business

 - India

+''The Company's (ZEEL) failure to take steps within its notice period to call an EGM, coupled with its delay in noticing our EGM on September 11th and failure to notice our September 23rd letter to the Exchanges, has prompted us to file a petition before the NCLT to enforce our rights as shareholders to call for this EGM of the company,'' the spokesperson said.

+Invesco deeply admires and respects the shareholder safeguards embedded in India's corporate legal framework, he said.

-While, ZEEL, which had last week announced its merger with rival Sony Picture Networks India to create the largest media firm in the country, termed the steps by its minority shareholders as ''impulsive or premature''.
+''Our latest petition before the NCLT is intended to ensure that these safeguards are upheld so as to give shareholders of Zee a voice in choosing the governing board that will take Zee into a brighter future,'' the spokesperson added.
+ZEEL, which had last week announced its merger with rival Sony Pictures Networks India to create the largest media firm in the country, termed the steps by its minority shareholders as ''impulsive or premature''.

-The matter is listed before the Mumbai Bench of the NCLT for hearing on Thursday, industry insiders said.
-ZEEL declined to comment on the development and said it remains committed to acting within the framework of the law.

-''The Board of the Company remains committed to act within the framework of law and is focused towards enhancing the Company’s growth and shareholder value.
+The matter is listed before the Mumbai bench of the NCLT for hearing on Thursday, industry insiders said.
+ZEEL declined to comment on the development and said it remains committed to acting within the framework of the law. ''The Board of the Company remains committed to act within the framework of law and is focused towards enhancing the Company''s growth and shareholder value.
 It is in the process of taking the required steps within the statutory period,'' said a ZEEL spokesperson.
+The company does not wish to comment on any impulsive or premature steps taken by Invesco Developing Markets Funds and OFI Global China Fund, LLC, he further said.
+Earlier this month, the two investment firms had called an extraordinary general meeting of shareholders seeking to remove Punit Goenka along with two other independent directors -- Manish Chokhani and Ashok Kurien, both of whom resigned later.
+The investment firm has also sought the appointment of six of its own nominees on the board of the company -- Surendra Singh Sirohi, Naina Krishna Murthy, Rohan Dhamija, Aruna Sharma, Srinivasa Rao Addepalli and Gaurav Mehta.
+Goenka is the son of ZEE founder and Essel Group chairman Subhash Chandra.
+Essel Group currently owns 4 per cent stake in the company.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)